How to Manage MCAT Burnout

 Studying for the MCAT is a stressful period for most aspiring med school students.
 It is essential that you take steps to avoid MCAT study burnout or have tools to be able to manage burnout if it occurs.

-If you’re finding studying for the MCAT to be challenging and stressful, it can also be helpful to hire a tutor to help you plan your MCAT study schedule and keep you on track.
+If you’re finding studying for the MCAT to be challenging and stressful, it can also be helpful to get top-tier MCAT support to help you plan your study schedule and keep you on track.
 Having someone guide you through the process will also keep you accountable for both your MCAT progress and your mental and overall well-being.

 Best of luck!